lukecleland/ideas/README.md

 Computer controlled drones with mesh positioning, colour sensor and a wrining sponge.
 They soak and mix the appropriate colours and drop paint on to a canvas.
 Direct feed, and machine learning modes.

 ##GESTUREWATCH
-A 128x64 display mounted on the wrist with esp8266 and power on the underside of the band.
+A 128x64 display mounted on the wrist with esp8266, n2401l and power on the underside of the band.
 The user can program views online to be attached to webhooks.
-Navigation is programmed to react to gesture controls provided by another wrist mounted esp8266 with accelerometer that are also programmable.
+Navigation is programmed to react to gesture controls provided by an opposite wrist mounted n2401l with accelerometer that are also programmable.
 Views can then be mapped in a matrix with sweeping gestures forming direction of custom view updates.

 *CPU $16*